keaton-freude/nimble-logging/README.md

 # Nimble Logging

-A simple logging framework for connecting various logger clients to backend sinks, either directly or through other pipes (like network-syncing).
+A simple logging framework for connecting various logger clients to backend sinks, either directly or through other pipes (like network-syncing)

 My usecase is this that I have many different apps running, in my case its: